oceanprotocol/pdr-backend/READMEs/predictoor.md

 Profit isn't guaranteed: fees, slippage and more eats into them.
 Model accuracy makes a huge difference too.

-`ppss.yaml` has run settings.
-Change that as you wish (or make your own copy).

 ## Run Predictoor Bot on Sapphire Testnet

 Predictoor contracts run on [Oasis Sapphire](https://docs.oasis.io/dapp/sapphire/) testnet and mainnet.
 Sapphire is a privacy-preserving EVM-compatible L1 chain.